Trans Mountain Pipeline expansion approved; ‘shovels in ground’ soon, Canada’s PM says

 Trudeau also said he is open to indigenous groups in Canada owning shares of the pipeline company.

-Trudeau’s approval comes a year after the project suffered a blow from a decision released by The Federal Court of Appeals in Canada.
+Trudeau’s approval comes a year after the project suffered a blow from a decision released by The Federal Court of Appeal in Canada.
 The court found that the effects of the pipelines on orcas were not properly addressed and the concerns of First Nations were not adequately considered.

 The court decision required that the government redo its consultation with the First Nations and assess the impacts on whales.
 The stage was set for Trudeau’s decision to greenlight the pipeline by a February ruling from Canada’s National Energy Board that released a report that recommended the project should be approved.